Most Valuable 1 Cent Benjamin Franklin Stamp Value

 Typical Look-Alike Franklin Postage Stamps

 The typical 1 Franklin clones are as follows: From flat plates, Scott 552 was printed.
 The printed pattern is smaller than either of the uncommon ones, but it has gauge 11 perforations in both dimensions.
-Despite having identical perforations on all three stamps, it is shorter and thinner than Scott 596 and 594, respectively.

 Looking at the reverse of a flat-plate stamp is another technique to recognise it.
 Typically, it will have set-off, or green ink particles, that were transferred from the printed sheets that were stacked on top of one another to dry.
-Rotary press stamps rarely have set-off on the back since they were dried by running the printed web through a hot chamber before being rolled up.

 It is simple for collectors to recognise the typical rotary press sheet stamps that include this pattern if they use a perforation gauge correctly and obtain accurate readings.
 Scott 578 features perforations that are 11 by 10 gauge, Scott 581 is 10 gauge, and Scott 632 is 11 by 1012 gauge.
 But when so much is at stake, always be precise with your measurements as they can result in incorrect identification.